Lucas-Song-Dev/Cpen321-group-project/documentation/Testing_And_Code_Review.md

 11. **Expected Test Output:**

     - All tests should pass (some may fail at this milestone but must pass by final release)
-    - Test execution time: approximately 30-60 seconds for all tests
+    - Test execution time: approximately 24-25 seconds for all tests (387 tests across 22 test suites)
     - Coverage reports will show line, branch, function, and statement coverage
+    - Current overall coverage: ~99.39% statements, ~97.63% branches, ~98.13% functions, ~99.48% lines

 12. **Troubleshooting:**